abduIbasit/Bottle-Flip/README.md

 # Bottle-Flip
 An object detection model trained to identify pet pepsi bottle in upright position.

-The model uses YOLOv8 algorithm.
+The model uses YOLOv8 algorithm and transfer learning technique.